Cleaning is a part of life, unfortunately.

 9. Why not have them help with sweeping up the floor by making a target for them as Jenny did at Let the Children Play.

-11. And now that you’ve got your good little helper all ready to go, make sure you keep them on track with a simple chore chart like Rachel at Quirky Momma made.
+11. And now that you’ve got your good little helper all ready to go, make sure you keep them on track with a simple chore chart like Rachel at Kids Activities Blog made.

 Do you have a little helper in your house?